Diagnostic Radiology Nuclear Medicine

 Dr. Regine's research interests include the study and treatment of pancreas/gastrointestinal cancers, brain metastases/ tumors, sarcomas and head and neck cancers.
 He is also Nationally recognized for his expertise in Stereotactic Radiosurgery (SRS).

-Gastrointestinal Malignancies, Pancreatic cancer, Central Nervous System malignancies, Brain metastases, Head and Neck cancers, Sarcomas, Stereotactic Body Radiation Therapy (SBRT), Stereotactic Radiosurgery (SBRT), Gamma Knife Radiosurgery and Proton Therapy.
+Gastrointestinal Malignancies, Pancreatic cancer, Central Nervous System malignancies, Brain metastases, Head and Neck cancers, Sarcomas, Stereotactic Body Radiation Therapy (SBRT), Stereotactic Radiosurgery (SRS)and Proton Therapy.

 - Fellowship Award, American Cancer Society Clinical Oncology, 1991